kmayerb/tuna/README.md

 ```
 ### Visualize the distribution of coefficient values accross n trials

+NOTE: the name of each variable includes _x/100  indicating the number of times that the variable had a non zero coefficient in the model with the minimum cross validation error.

 ```{r, fig.width = 4 , fig.hieght =3}
 visualize_coef_density(tuna) + ggtitle("Repeated Lassos",subtitle ="mpg~." ) +
   theme(plot.title = element_text(hjust = 0.5),